linhnguyen2601/Data-Analyst-Projects/README.md

 Customer Analysis:

-- Demographic Insights: Identify key demographics of customers (age, location, etc.) and their purchasing behavior.
+- Demographic Insights: Identify key demographics of customers (location) and their purchasing behavior.
 - Loyalty Program Impact: Evaluate the impact of the loyalty card program on sales and customer retention.
-- Customer Segmentation: Segment customers based on purchasing patterns, frequency, and average order value to tailor marketing strategies.

 Sales Performance: